- D+1 202 339 8518

 CLE Credits Available: N

-Doug Mintz is a first call for energy, commodities and public finance restructuring.
+Doug Mintz is a first call for energy, commodities, technology and public finance restructuring.

 Chambers USA rates him in Band 3, calling him “a shining star . . . able to apply both a legal mindset and a businessperson’s mindset to distressed situations.”
 Doug has also been named a Next Generation lawyer by Legal 500, noting he is an “excellent performer” for his work in both Municipal Bankruptcy and Corporate Restructuring.